adonisjs/v6-docs/content/docs/http/controllers.md

 ```

 ### Assigning middleware to resource routes
-Using the `resource.use` method to assign middleware to routes registered by a resource.
+You may assign middleware to routes register by a resource using the `resource.use` method.
 The method accepts an array of action names and the middleware to assign to them.
 For example:

 ```ts
 import router from '@adonisjs/core/services/router'